Click for more information about a database.

 |Science Online from Facts on File

-A curriculum-oriented overview of a broad range of scientific disciplines.
+An overview of a range of scientific disciplines.
 Includes definitions, biographies, news articles, timelines, and experiments & activities.

 SciFinder includes Chemical Abstracts, chemical compound data from CAS Registry, chemical reactions from CASReact, Medline and more.

 Access requires individual registration.
 Register here (oberlin.edu users only).

 Contains both peer-reviewed research literature and quality web sources.
 Covers all subjects, with emphasis on natural sciences, engineering and technology.

 |Searchasaurus (for elementary and middle school students)

 Searchasaurus (for elementary and middle school students) is a colorful, easy-to-use search interface for elementary and middle school students.
 Searchasaurus provides access to magazine articles, pictures, encyclopedias, and a dictionary through an animated interface with a dinosaur theme that encourages students to enhance and develop basic search methodologies.
 Lexile limiters allow searchers to specify the reading level of materials retrieved.
 Included is the Encyclopedia of Animals.

 |SIMBAD Astronomical Database